What If My Employer Doesn’t Have Workers’ Comp. Insurance in Massachusetts

 In many states, the failure to carry workers’ compensation insurance could be an OSHA violation, and your employer may face legal penalties.
 If your employer is not required by law to carry workers’ compensation insurance, there may still be other OSHA violations that can be reported.
 Reportable violations will vary from state to state and job to job.
 However, once a violation is reported, there is typically an investigation.

-Employees are also legally protected from retaliation from employers if they find out who made the report.
+Employees are also legally protected from employer retaliation in boston workers compensation cases if they find out who made the report.
 OSHA violations could be used as evidence of fault in a personal injury lawsuit against your employer.
 If you know of any reportable violations, you can discuss them with our workers’ compensation lawyers.

 Call Our Workers Compensation Attorneys for Help